PalpAid: Multimodal Pneumatic Tactile Sensor for Tissue Palpation: Experiments and Results

 \subsection{Soft Material Classification}

-For efficacy in surgical scenarios, excised \textit{ex vivo} tissues of bovine (Beef), chicken, and porcine (Pork) were used.
+For efficacy in surgical scenarios, excised \textit{ex vivo} tissues of bovine (beef), chicken breast, and porcine (pork) were used.
 A 4x4 grid of palpation patterns was used to maximize data point collection from each sample, with a spacing of $10$~mm between each point for maximizing variability in properties over the tissue sample.
-The target contact force was lowered to 2 N to avoid puncturing or damaging the samples owing to softer materials.
-Here, it is observed that beef and chicken tissue had similar lower frequency responses with higher frequency components diverging, while pork tissue's response was different \cref{fig:classification} c.
-As shown in \cref{tab:cv_accuracy}, animal tissues perform much better than hard materials used in the previous section in terms of 5-fold cross-validation accuracy.
-This is also reflected in \cref{fig:classification} d, with pork tissue achieving $100\%$ accuracy alongside chicken and beef having $75~\%$ accuracy.
+The target contact force was lowered to $2$~N to avoid puncturing or damaging the samples owing to softer materials.
+In \cref{fig:classification}c, it can be seen that beef and chicken tissue had similar lower frequency responses with higher frequency components diverging, while pork tissue's response was different.
+As shown in \cref{tab:cv_accuracy}, animal tissues perform much better than hard materials (\cref{sec:material_cls_hard}) as seen through 5-fold cross-validation accuracy.
+This is also reflected in \cref{fig:classification}d, with pork tissue achieving $100\%$ accuracy alongside chicken and beef having $75~\%$ accuracy.